 He laughed and wrapped an arm around my shoulders, steering me out of the room.

 "Come with me.
 You look like you could use something to eat."

 I didn't put up a fight because I really did need to get some food.
-I gave the guards we passed the finger.
+As we passed some guards I flipped out the bird.

 Once we were outside, Roger put on a pair of sunglasses and pulled out a cigarette, stopping for a second to light it.

 As he took in a drag, I couldn't help but criticize him.